Cockatoo Island is a World Heritage Site that offers many fun activities and interesting places to poke around and explore

 Today there is no industrial use on the island and, after being off-limits to the public for over a century, you will find parkland and over 70 structures.
 Several of these buildings are open for you to explore, including the slipway and factories, some displaying creative exhibits.

 There is no fee to visit the island.
-When you arrive you can obtain a guide book and map from the visitor centre for $3.
-There are 4 self-guided tours of Cockatoo Island outlined on the official website.
+When you arrive you can simply explore the island yourself with the help of a map or you can sign-up for one of the guided tours of Cockatoo Island outlined on the official website.

 There are two old tunnels that were used to transport workers and goods from one end of the island to the other: The Dog Leg Tunnel, which is 360 metres long and the Straight Tunnel which is the oldest of the two and was built in 1915.
 (During WWll it was modified to become an air-raid shelter).
 Both these tunnels are opened for the public to walk through.
 The Dog Leg Tunnel is equipped with a soundscape of what it was like on the island throughout different times of history.